eroc123/obsidian-notes/Computer Science/9 - Algorithm Design and Problem Solving/Pseudocode Syntax.md

-MID(string, number of chars, position in string)
+MID(string, position in string, no. chars)